anima-wg/brski-cloud/anima-brski-cloud.md

 It is RECOMMENDED therefore that the pledge look for {{?RFC8910}} attributes in DHCP, and if present, use the {{?RFC8908}} API to learn if it is captive.

-The scenarios outlined here when a Pledge is deployed behind a captive portal may result in failure scenarios, but do not constitute a security risk, as the Pledge is correctly verifying all TLS connections as per {{BRSKI}}.
+The scenarios outlined here when a pledge is deployed behind a captive portal may result in failure scenarios, but do not constitute a security risk, as the pledge is correctly verifying all TLS connections as per {{BRSKI}}.

 ## Multiple HTTP Redirects